Negative Brand Sentiment in AI Search: Why It Happens and How to Fix It

 4. Tighten category language across all public surfaces

 Your site, press mentions, executive bios, and comparison pages should describe the company with the same clear category logic.
-If your language is muddy, the model fills the gap for you.
+If your language is muddy, ChatGPT, Perplexity, and Gemini fill the gap for you.

 5. Measure changes engine by engine